Forrestdarabian/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+To allow users to browse a specific app with their credentials and store users data across the app.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes the password.

 - [ ] What does bcrypt do to slow down attackers?

+generates a token with a hashed password only available to a specific user.

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload and the signature.

 ## Minimum Viable Product